-Do you want to know how do speakers get damaged?
+Do you want to know how do speakers get damaged by playing too loud??

 If your speakers will be treated appropriately then speakers will be able to perform for quite a long time, though there can be a few wear & tear problems because these are moving devices.
 We get lots of puzzled customers with damaged speakers.
 How could this occur” Common issues: